nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Adding a task : `addtask`

-Adds a task to a patient in the address book.
+Adds a task to a patient in the system.

 :pencil: Format: `addtask INDEX d/DESCRIPTION`